Adityaa-Kumarr/dApp/README.md

 - Each document is stored on **IPFS**, named with a **unique identifier** (wallet address or generated ID).
 - The **IPFS CID** serves as a globally verifiable pointer to the refugee’s identity and documents.

+### 3. Embedded AI Chatbot 🤖
+- SafeID includes an **AI-powered chatbot** embedded in the system.
+- The chatbot assists **aid workers and refugees** by:
+  - Answering questions about identity creation
+  - Providing **step-by-step guidance** on using SafeID
+  - Offering **support in multiple languages** for accessibility
+- This ensures a smoother user experience in the field, even for non-technical users.

 ---

 ## ✨ Key Features
 - **Decentralized Storage** – Refugee data stored on **IPFS**, censorship-resistant and tamper-proof.
 - **Biometric Security** – Uses **WebAuthn API** for fingerprint/biometric authentication.
+- **Embedded AI Chatbot** – Built-in assistant to guide aid workers & refugees through the process.
 - **User-Centric Design** – Refugees don’t need technical knowledge; aid workers handle everything.
 - **Optional Wallet Integration** – Can link a crypto wallet but is not required.
 - **Verifiable & Portable** – IPFS CIDs act as permanent proof of identity, usable worldwide.